garviin/process_scheduler_C/README.md

 # process_scheduler_C
-Process scheduler and memory manager written using C standard library.
+Process scheduler and memory manager simulation written using C standard library.
 An implementation of a process scheduler using essential scheduling & memory management algorithms.

 Received 80% for the project (90% code quality).